 What hours do they open?

 The hours they open will depend on the scheme but some will offer extended days from 8am to 6pm for an additional charge.
-If the times they are open don't meet your needs it may be worth talking to the manager to see if they can offer alternate hours.

 How old are the children they look after?

 It will depend on their registration but most will take children from the age of 4 to 12 years but this is different for each club and some will take older or younger children.

 The average fee in Surrey is usually between £29 to £54 per day.
 Some providers may offer concessions or discounts for siblings.